aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 ### `src/context.ts`

 The context is the responsible for storing the state of the of the client and setting the default values for the params.
-The context is also responsible for doing any kind of operation such as modifying some parameter, or using a parameter for creating a client for a service.
+The context is also responsible for doing any kind of operation such as modifying the parameters stored in the state, this could be useful for example if you have a client that is dependant on the chainId, and you want to change the chainId without regenerating an entirely new client .

 This `Context` uses the previously defined `state` and `overriddenState` types.